Adrián Sahibeddine: Professional career

 After four months of not playing, he re-signed with Mérignac Arlac in the Division d'Honneur (the sixth division of France).
 In his first match against Sarlat FC, Sahibeddine ruptured ligaments in his knee and ankle and was out for 5 months.
 He finished the last 7 games of the season with Arlac and barely missed promotion, and Sahibeddine was convinced by his coach Antoine Vergès to remain another year.
 The following season, Sahibeddine helped Arlac get promoted to the Championnat National 3, finishing as one of the top scorers with 11 goals in 33 games.

 After his success with Merlac, Ligue 1 club Dijon offered Sahibeddine a trial and was subsequently offered a one-year contract.
 Sahibeddine joined the reserve side of Dijon, with the goal of getting into the first-team in the summer of 2017.
 After success with Dijon's reserve side, Sahibeddine made his professional debut with the senior Dijon team in a 3–1 Ligue 1 loss to Bordeaux on 28 April 2018.

+In July 2022, Sahibeddine rejoined Stade Bordelais after his stint with them in 2018.
+In July 2024, he switched to Louhans-Cuiseaux.

 Personal life

 Sahibeddine was born in Bordeaux, France to a Brazilian father, and a Chilean mother of Moroccan descent.
 As such, he is available to represent Morocco, Chile, Brazil and France.
+He holds Chilean nationality by descent.